O-Mutt/o-mutt.github.io/_posts/2018/2018-06-10-webtask-io-mn-ufc.md

 I have noticed something that you probably have as well.
 I have zero content for 2018... well save the one post about standups.
 I want to and have done something about that.
 I recently learned about webtask.io, an [Auth0](auth0.com) product.
 It is a FaaS (function as a service) or serverless.
 FaaS is a relatively new idea in the cloud computing space.
-It allows for development, running, managing and maintatining applications from a server-side perspective without the need to build out costly, (and from some perspectives) less interesting infrastructure.
+It allows for   - , running, managing and maintatining applications from a server-side perspective without the need to build out costly, (and from some perspectives) less interesting infrastructure.
 The real use case for FaaS is when you have a known "on-demand" type request that you would like to run without the build out.
-  - Streaming content
+  - streaming content
   - batch processing
-  - IoT
+  - iot
 Now to the nitty gritty.

 > **TL;DR**: I use webtask.io to scrape the highlights for mnufc.com and commit each highlight as a new file to my jekyll site as a new posting.
 [MattErickson.me Repo](https://github.com/mutmatt/mutmatt.github.io), [MN UFC scraping webtask repo](https://github.com/Mutmatt/auto-pull-req-new-mnufc)